LHNCBC/NLM-PCOR-TB/lung_ct_segmentation/README.md

 export RESULTS_FOLDER='/path/to/nnUNet_trained_models'
 ```

-Each of the lung/lesion directories for each task must contain a dataset.json file which is generated from the above commands.

-User can also refer to (this)(https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_conversion.md) link for any further reference for setting up their databases.
+User can also refer to (this)[https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_conversion.md] link for any further reference for setting up their databases.

 ## Preprocess the CT volumes:
 ```